hannesphillips/Documentation/setenv_getenv.md

       perror("getenv");
     cout << "$PWD = " << ppath << endl;     //prints the environment of $PWD

-Output of this code would be `$PWD = /class/classes/username/CS100` this is because the char variable `ppath` is getting the environment from `getenv("PWD")` and the environment of `$PWD` is `/class/classes/username/CS100`.
+Output of this code is `$PWD = /class/classes/username/CS100` this is because the char variable `ppath` is getting the environment from `getenv("PWD")` and the environment of `$PWD` is `/class/classes/username/CS100`.
 So `ppath` points to that environment.
-There is also proper error checking to make sure that `$PWD` has a environment and if it does not the `perror` is called.
+There is also proper error checking to make sure that `$PWD` has a environment and if it does not `perror` is called.

     ppath = getenv("HOME");                 //gets the environment of the $HOME